hneels/ice-cream-form/readme.md

 # Ice Cream Form

-*This project was an assignment for BU MET CS601 and copying any portion of it is a violation of Boston University's Academic Conduct Code.*
+*This project was a solo assignment for BU MET CS601 and copying any portion of it is a violation of Boston University's Academic Conduct Code.*

 <img src="screenshot.png" alt="screenshot of Ice Cream Form" width="600px">